Rash Treatment Doctor Q&A

-Visit UCare Urgent Care, we specialize in providing the quality care for your day-to-day problems.
-Call us today to speak to one of our specialists, or book an appointment online.
-We have convenient locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.
+Visit UCare Urgent Care and Walk-in Clinic, we specialize in providing quality care for your day-to-day problems.
+Contact us today to speak to one of our specialists, or book an appointment online.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents: